 For a preview of some of the material, check out our SKYWARN page.
 If you are interested in becoming a SKYWARN spotter, check the list or Google map below for a training session in your area.
 If you need more information, contact one of the meteorologists listed farther below, and we will be happy to help you.
 We look forward to seeing you at a SKYWARN spotter training session soon!

-We are pleased to announce that two modules were recently released by COMET® (Cooperative Program for Operational Meteorology, Education and Training) as part of the new on-line SKYWARN Spotter Training Course: SKYWARN Spotter Convective Basics (1 hour) and Role of the SKYWARN Spotter (1 hour).
+Two training modules are available from COMET® (Cooperative Program for Operational Meteorology, Education and Training) as part of the on-line SKYWARN Spotter Training Course: SKYWARN Spotter Convective Basics (1 hour) and Role of the SKYWARN Spotter (1 hour).
 Both modules include photographs, video, audio narration, and a companion print version.
 The intended audience is the general public interested in becoming storm spotters, and after this training, they can register to become a SKYWARN spotter with NWS Albuquerque or their local NWS office.

 For additional information on SKYWARN training or local ARES coordinators that could assist you, please contact: